Just what is Medical Hypnosis anyway?

 The left side of your brain (responsible for analysis, logic and synthesis of information) is subdued, while the right hemisphere of your brain (responsible for intuitive, nonverbal processing) becomes enhanced – making it much more accessible for your therapist to reach the subconscious.

 While under hypnosis, you are still able to talk, listen and make rational judgements of your own.
 Hypnosis does not force you to do anything you would not do while conscious.
-Under Medical Hypnosis – a vast opportunity exists to be able to alter your behaviour and emotional or physical states by releasing or reprogramming old thought patterns and beliefs that are deeply ingrained within your subconscious mind.

 By accessing the subconscious, your therapist can then place new, healthier thought patterns to help you regain control of your life and live in balance and harmony with your Self.